RhetTbull/osxphotos/README.md

                       movies).
   --only-photos       Search only for photos/images (default searches both
                       images and movies).
+  --download-missing  Attempt to download missing photos from iCloud.
+The
+                      current implementation uses Applescript to interact with Photos to export the photo which will force Photos to download from iCloud if the photo does not exist on disk.
+This will be slow and will require internet connection.
+This obviously only works if the Photos library is synched to iCloud.
   -h, --help          Show this message and exit.
 ```